cchaglund/visreg-test/README.md

 There are 3 **types** of test:

-- **Full suite:** run all tests in a suite and generate new baseline snapshots
+- **Full suite:** run all tests in a suite and generate baseline snapshots or compare to existing baseline snapshots
-- **Retest diffs:** only run tests which failed in the last run
+- **Retest diffs:** only run the tests which diffed and were rejected in the last run
 - **Assess diffs**: assess existing diffs (no tests are run)